kyma-project/kyma/docs/kyma/docs/031-gs-local-installation.md

 ## Overview

-This Getting Started guide instructs developers to quickly deploy Kyma locally on a Mac, Linux or Windows.
+This Getting Started guide instructs developers to quickly deploy Kyma locally on a Mac, Linux, or Windows.
 Kyma installs locally using a proprietary installer based on a Kubernetes operator.
 The document provides the prerequisites, the instructions on how to install Kyma locally and verify the deployment, and the troubleshooting tips.

 ## Prerequisites